Article: Why Palm Oil is a Disastrous Skin Care Ingredient

 Palm oil can be found in everything from toothpastes and moisturizers, to diesel fuel tanks, laundry detergents, and chocolate bars.

-Around 70% of the world's cosmetic and skin care products contain palm oil and its derivatives, according to Croda global accounts vice president, Chris Sayner.
-Palm oil can also be found in 50% of packaged food products.
+Palm oil is found in 50% of the world's packaged food products.
+An even higher 70% of cosmetic and skincare products contain palm oil and its derivatives, according to Croda global accounts vice president, Chris Sayner.

 Palm oil production is steadily increasing, and as the USDA estimates, it will see a 7% increase moving into 2017-2018 from the year before.